 As with our verbal communication, musical communication demands appropriate phrasing to show with clarity what we are trying to convey.

-Since the day we are born we try to perfect the “art” of communication, both consciously and subconsciously.
+Since the day we are born, we try to perfect the “art” of communication, both consciously and subconsciously.
 Humans are communicating verbally but also using other non-verbal ways.
 In music, we communicate mostly with creating or manipulating sounds.

-By the time we are three years of age we can construct simple sentences, and then by five we speak with more flair, and deliver sentences with special stresses and hereditary audial predispositions so our fellow human beings can, basically, understand what we are trying to tell them.
+By the time we are three years of age we can construct simple sentences, and then by five we speak with more flair, and deliver sentences with special stresses and hereditary audial predispositions, so our fellow human beings can, basically, understand what we are trying to tell them.

 Then, by the time we reach adulthood, it’s safe to suggest that we have “perfected” our own verbal communication skills — some of us have succeeded more and some of us less.
-Going forward in life, at some point, our ongoing road to perfecting verbal communication will reach a peaking point and then, inevitably, it will cease to progress; again, for some of us abruptly and for others in a slower pace.
+Going forward in life, at some point, our ongoing road to perfecting verbal communication will reach a peaking point and then, inevitably, it will cease to progress; again, for some of us abruptly and for others at a slower pace.

 It’s Not About the Ingredients.
-It’s How We Use Them
+It’s How We Use Them.

-Speaking is not only about which words we use, but also about the way we deliver them to our listeners.
-Thus, different delivery, equals different meaning(s).
+Speaking is not only about which words we use but also about the way we deliver them to our listeners.
+Thus, different delivery equals different meaning(s).
 The same applies to music, but we’ll get there in a few moments.

 Here’s an example of how a simple phrase can send different messages to a set receiver.